Jefferson disk: History

 In the late 18th century combination locks, known in Europe since 15th century, were popularized by Edmé Régnier L'Aîné, and versions of them with letters have been suggested to be the origin of cipher machines.

-The first prototype resembling the Jefferson disk was invented by Swedish baron F. Gripenstierna in 1786, but it operated on a different principle: rather than substitute letters with letters, it used 57 disks to substitute letters entered by a cleared official on the one side of device with numbers on the other side of device visible to a clerk.
+The first prototype resembling the Jefferson disk was invented by Swedish baron Fredrik Gripenstierna in 1786, but it operated on a different principle: rather than substitute letters with letters, it used 57 disks to substitute letters entered by a cleared official on the one side of device with numbers on the other side of device visible to a clerk.

 At some point in the 1790s (exact date is not clear) Thomas Jefferson described the device now named after him, with 26 letters on a wheel and estimated 36 to 48 wheels, and its operation in a manuscript.
 It's commonly claimed that he invented it himself but it is not backed by any evidence, and Jefferson himself didn't imply so in the text.
 The manuscript was apparently forgotten until it was discovered in 1922 (a year after M-94 entered service, see below) by historian Edmund C. Burnett studying the Continental Congress.
 It doesn't appear that the device was ever fabricated, and Jefferson abandoned the idea after receiving a description of columnar transposition cipher from Robert Patterson in 1803, which he found more practical.

 In the early 1980s NSA acquired for its museum a large incomplete device of Jefferson's type (picture 1 of this article) with 35 remnant disks (out of 40 originally) and 42 characters, including French letters, on each.
 It was dated to the second quarter of the 19th century and it's not clear if it is related to Jefferson despite originating from West Virginia.

 When in 1854 Bristol dentist John H. B. Thwaites submitted a "new" cipher (which was in fact just a variant of the Vigenère cipher) to the Journal of the Society of the Arts, Charles Babbage mentioned in his response that he likes to use "rings of box-wood placed side by side on a cylinder, and having the twenty-six letters on the circumference of each".
 However, it's not clear from this description whether the letters were in alphabetic or random order.